Clutter

 Melissa James

-While growing up in California, I had a few opportunities to ride.
-One favorite place was the stables at Half Moon Bay, and a spirited horse named Rowdy.
-He lived up to his name, and I loved racing him along the sandy shores.
-I looked forward to these fun-filled adventures but still dreamed of owning my own horse one day.
+Growing up in California, I had only a handful of chances to ride, but I cherished every one.
+One of my favorite places was the stables at Half Moon Bay, where I rode a spirited horse named Rowdy.
+True to his name, he was full of energy, and I loved racing him along the sandy shoreline with the ocean breeze in my face.
+Those moments felt like freedom itself.
+I eagerly anticipated each visit, even as I quietly dreamed of owning a horse of my own someday.

-In time, that dream became a reality when I received Beau as a birthday gift.
-He was the perfect horse for this former city girl, and I loved my “baby.”
-He and I quickly bonded, and my Beau stayed right by my side.
-Even while working in the yard, I would often let him out of his pen, and my pal stayed close to my side.
+In time, that dream became a reality when I received Beau as a birthday gift from Leslie’s dad, David.
+Beau was the perfect horse for this former city girl, gentle yet strong, patient and loyal.
+I loved my “baby” from the moment I met him.
+We bonded quickly, and he became a constant presence in my life.
+Even while I worked in the yard, I often let him out of his pen, trusting him completely.
+True to his nature, Beau stayed close by, content simply to be near me.

-Throughout the years, he became a best friend and a confidant.
-He knew secrets that I never spilled to anyone, but my horse had a knack for listening and providing reassurance when my world turned upside down.
-Even all these years later, I still miss my friend.
+Over the years, he became far more than a horse.
+He was my best friend and my confidant.
+He knew secrets I never shared with anyone else and seemed to understand when words failed me.
+Beau had a quiet way of listening, of offering comfort and reassurance when my world felt uncertain or turned upside down.
+Even now, after all these years, I still miss my faithful friend.

-Nowadays, I am no longer allowed to ride since I have a back injury and balance issues.
-But I still love to visit with these creatures whenever I get the chance.
-And sometimes, when I dream, I ride a black beauty with a white-blazed face and four white socks.
-We ride in companionable silence until we hit the open lands near Brush Hollow.
-Then, once more, we soar along prairie trails, flying as one with our manes flowing in the wind.
+Today, I am no longer able to ride due to a back injury and balance issues, but my love for horses has never faded.
+I visit them whenever I can, drawn to their gentle strength and familiar presence.
+And sometimes, in my dreams, I ride again, astride a black beauty with a white-blazed face and four white socks.
+We move in companionable silence until we reach the open lands near Brush Hollow.
+Then, once more, we soar along prairie trails, flying as one, our manes flowing freely in the wind.

 Photo by Lindsey Bidwell on Unsplash